 Are we living in the era of the Entitlement Generation or is this the challenge of being the Internet Generation?

 It is in the future and the present that one must be re-introduced to one’s children.
 They are new people at every stage of development yet we still see them on the potty.
+The generation we don’t seem to understand is truly… the internet generation.

 How do we learn to see them anew and more importantly; how does the Internet Generation learn to see themselves through new eyes?